 Green chimichurri can be stored in the refrigerator in a sealed container for up to 7 days.
 I like to use a pint mason jar.
 Freeze chimichurri in small mason jars or in ice cube trays for when you want to use a small amount in a recipe.
 When the cubes are frozen, transfer to a large freezer bag.Variations

-- Make an Argentinian chimichurri by replacing ¼ cup of cilantro with ¼ cup of fresh oregano or 1 tablespoon dried oregano.
+- Make an Argentinian chimichurri – replace ¼ cup of cilantro with ¼ cup of fresh oregano or 1 tablespoon dried oregano

 - Add some green onions for extra flavor – not that it needs it!

-- Kick up the heat by adding some jalapeno pepper
+- Kick up the heat – add some jalapeño pepper

-- To make a creamy chimichurri, add a tablespoon of almond butter or cashew butter or ¼ cup of sour cream
+- Make a creamy chimichurri sauce – add a tablespoon of almond butter or cashew butter or ¼ cup of sour cream

 - Add a little bit of mint or basil – these each have a different flavor profile and are more aromatic than parsley.
 Start with a small amount or they each can overpower your sauce.